Xilinx/SME-Developer-Labs/FILTER2D_Lab.md

 1. Using the right mouse button, click on the **load_xclbin_file** function and chose **Open Declaration** to jump to the declaration of the function located in the **xclbin_helper.cpp** file.
 	* This function takes care of retrieving the OpenCL platform, device ID, creating the OpenCL context and create the OpenCL program.
 These four steps are typical of all SDAccel application.
 	* The functions implementing these four steps (also located in the **xclbin_helper.cpp** file) will look very familiar to developers with prior OpenCL experience.
 This code can often be reused as-is from project to project.
 	* Of particular note is the call to **clCreateProgramWithBinary** (line 87).
-This function loads contents of the specified FPGA binary file (xclbin file) into the FPGA device of the AWS EC2 F1 instance.
+This function loads contents of the specified FPGA binary file (.xclbin or .awsxclbin file) into the FPGA device of the AWS EC2 F1 instance.
 	* All objects accessed through a **clCreate...** function call are to be released before terminating the program by calling **clRelease...**.
 This avoids memory leakage and clears the lock on the device.

 1. Now go back to the **host.cpp** file and go to line 304.
 This where the image is processed using a conventional software implementation.